 STEP 3: FROSTING THE CAKE

-Once your cake has cooled, add all of your frosting ingredients to a small mixing bowl.
+Once your cake has cooled, add all of your chocolate frosting ingredients to a small mixing bowl.

 Then using either a hand mixer or stand mixer, beat the ingredients until stiff peaks form.